shadeops/pbrt_v3-to-v4_migration/README.md

 * New "string filename" parameter, defaults to ""
 * New `float power` parameter, defaults to -1
 * `spectrum L` and `string filename` are mutually exclusive and should not be declared together.
+* Alpha textures act on emission similar to visiblity.
+A special case when alpha is a constant 0 will result in an emissive invisible light source.
 #### Distant Light
 * New `float illuminance` parameter, defaults to -1